nuqleo/qemu-systemd/README.md

 MACVTAP="macvtap0"
 ```

-The systemd service uses this interface to obtain the associated `/dev/tap*` device and passes it to QEMU.
+The service opens the corresponding `/dev/tapX` device and passes its file descriptor to QEMU.

 ### Interface configuration